 Essentially, if you notice anything out of the ordinary near your vehicle, it is a good idea to look inside the hood to see if there is any damage.
 If you spot chewed wires, or any materials to build a nesting area, these are indications that your car has a mouse problem.

 In order to keep their teeth sharp, rodents are continually chewing on things.
 They will chew through just about anything.
 When they are near your vehicle, they might chew through steering lines, plastic panels, and any wires or hoses they can find.
 This can cause severe issues with your car and can become quite costly.

 Additionally, mice and rats will build nests as their shelter.
 They can get nesting material from different areas of your vehicle.
 This can include the insulation from your carpet or hood liner and your interior carpet.
-Some of the common locations where rodents might build their nest include the heater blower motor, the center console, engine compartment, trunk, air conditioner ducts, and anywhere they can find.
+Some of the common locations where rodents might build their nest include the heater blower motor, the center console, engine compartment, trunk, air conditioner ducts, cabin air filter, and anywhere else they can find.

 Keeping Rodents Out of Your Vehicle

 There are several things that you can do in order to reduce the chances that mice or rats will choose your vehicle as a living space.
 If you are parking your car in the garage, make sure that any birdseed and pet food is sealed up tightly, so the rodents are not attracted to the area.
 If you have had prior issues with mice in your garage, consider setting traps to help prevent mice from taking up residence in your vehicle.
 You should not leave any food in your car.

 Do not let your car sit for long periods, as this will allow the rodents to get comfortable.
 Taking your vehicle for a drive around the block every other day can prevent rodents from setting up home.

 There are also mesh devices available for purchase that can help keep the rodents away from your vehicle’s hoses and other components that rodents can damage.